genevate/style_guides/business/interview.md

     (see [Twitter Style Guide](../communication/twitter.md) for example).
   - Read their syndicated feeds (RSS) - This is a great way to see how they communicate, express thoughts/ideas, what their experiences have been, and what they are passionate about.
-  - Read through their open source code (i.e. GitHub, BitBucket, etc.).
+  - Read through their open source code.
 This is where you can get a sense of thier engineering prowess.
 You'll want to spend a good portion of time researching here.
-  - In the case where a interviewee doesn't have an online presence.
-Ask if it's possible to learn about their work in other ways (perhaps their work is private and you can get, legal, temporary access to review and discuss further).
+  - In the case where an interviewee doesn't have an online presence.
+Ask if it's possible to learn about their work in other ways (perhaps their work is private and you can get legal, temporary, access to review and discuss further).
-- Avoid resumes.
-If given one, move on to the next interviewee.
-That said, resumes might be interesting towards the end of the interview process after you've reviewed the interviewee's portfolio and spent time talking with them.
-Generally, they are a terrible introduction because the interviewee didn't take the time to read up on the company, culture, and problem space first which is why a simple introduction with links to a portfolio is more engaging (for both parties).
+- Allow resumes as a complement to portfolios:
+  - Useful when the candidate doesn't have an online presence or publically available work (as mentioned above).
+  - When interview process is almost to an end and you'd like a chronological view of their career journey.
 - Avoid puzzles and esoteric challenges.
 Tricking people and demonstrating you have obscure knowledge they don't will exclude a wide array of qualified interviewees and send a clear message to others that this isn't a good work environment.
 - Prefer writers.
   - Good writers means good communicators.
   - Introductory emails and/or open source documentation is a great indicator.
-- Prepare for every interview by thoroughly researching their portfolio (as described above).
+- Prepare for every interview by thoroughly researching their portfolio/resume.
 This includes you and *all team members* involved in the interview process.
 If you need a study group to build a common understanding of the interviewee, *do it*.
 This is *important* to show you truly care about the interviewee and their past experiences.
 It's the first step in establishing good rapport and trust.
 Additionally, it shows good will towards making the interview experience a positive one by appreciating and seeing them as an individual instead of a number.
 This can't be stressed enough as this is one of the major points of failure in getting to know an interviewee.
 First impressions are critical so make it outstanding!
 - Assemble a stellar interview team:
   - Train team members in the art of interviewing, never bring them in cold.
   - Each interviewer should have completed all of the [Havard Implicit Bias